sduduzog/slim-launcher/README.md

      height="80">](https://f-droid.org/packages/com.sduduzog.slimlauncher/)

 ## Background
-Slim launcher only allows you to use fewer apps on your phone.
+>Slim launcher only allows you to use fewer apps on your phone.
 Giving you more time to enjoy life as it was intended.
 Also a perfect app for a minimalist lifestyle.

+If you think you can come up with a better description, shoot me an email!
+I'm horrible at this marketing thing

 ## Milestones
 - [x] Release on Google Play _(release the kraken!)_